-- Do not operate water heater with jumpered, altered, loosely tightened or absent controls and/or components. - Do not operate water heater with replacement controls and/or components which are not exact duplicates of original equipment. - Thoroughly inspect and replace, (as needed) burner inner door gasket and/or sight window gasket any time burner inner door is removed or disturbed. - Replace water heater if involved in flammable vapor incident. - This water heater is equipped with a flammable vapor sensor.
+- Do not block or in any way restrict jacket air inlet slots located at the bottom front of the water heater. - Do not operate water heater with jumpered, altered, loosely tightened or absent controls and/or components. - Do not operate water heater with replacement controls and/or components which are not exact duplicates of original equipment. - Thoroughly inspect and replace, (as needed) burner inner door gasket and/or sight window gasket any time burner inner door is removed or disturbed. - Replace water heater if involved in flammable vapor incident. - This water heater is equipped with a flammable vapor sensor.
 If the sensor is exposed to flammable vapor, the water heater control will shut down the water heater and display a code of 7 flashes and then a 3 second pause. - If a 7 flash error code is present, check to see if flammable vapor is present in the area.
-If flammable vapor is present or suspected in the area, immediately leave the area and contact a service professional. - Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - If you are certain there is no flammable vapor present, check the flammable vapor sensor to make certain it has not become disconnected from the control. - Review this instruction manual for troubleshooting.
+If flammable vapor is present or suspected in the area, immediately leave the area and contact a service professional. - Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - If you are certain there is no flammable vapor present, check the flammable vapor sensor to make certain it has not become disconnected from the control. - See the instruction manual for troubleshooting.